suhank/zea-engine/docs/api/Utilities/EventEmitter.md

 <a name="EventEmitter+emit"></a>

 ### emit
-Triggers all listerner functions in an event.
+Triggers all listener functions in an event.